sa605935/Updated_Portfolio/README.md

 # ResponsivePortfolio

+THIS IS THE UPDATED RESPONSIVIE PORTFOLIO!
+- I updated the portfolio page
 Unit 2 Homework Assignment

 In this assignment, we were tasked to begin creating our personal websites.
 We were given reference screenshots as guides and were encouraged to achieve the following...